gbabichev/Screen-Snip/README.md

 ## 🖥️ Install & Minimum Requirements

-- macOS 15.0 or later
+- macOS 26.0 or later
 - Apple Silicon & Intel (Not tested on Intel)
 - ~20 MB free disk space

 ### ⚙️ Installation

-Download from Releases.
+(when released) Download from Releases.
 It's signed & notarized!

 ### ⚙️ Build it yourself!